-- " Ensure that federal government programs and services are fully accessible and navigable, with high-quality customer service; - " Recognize and respect supported decision-making agreements and state legislation fostering and respecting the use of supported decision-making and other protective proceedings as less restrictive alternatives to full guardianship and/or conservatorship; - " Protect, enhance, and ensure adequate funding for federal protection and advocacy programs for people with disabilities; - " Preserve and enhance legislation and social programs that protect the rights of children and youth with disabilities, particularly those who are served by foster care systems; - " Prohibit the use of aversive interventions including chemical and mechanical restraints.
-Prohibit the use of physical restraint where a person does not pose an immediate danger to themselves or others and completely ban seclusion.
-Support sanctions for use of restraint outside of those emergent situations or any use of seclusion; - " Provide protection and oversight for cases of abuse and neglect as well as provide training to prevent abuse and neglect; - " Ensure that legislation addressing issues such as physicianassisted suicide, stem cell research, end-of-life care, organ transplants, and research on human subjects includes protections against abuse and discrimination on the basis of disability; - " Promote and protect equal rights of children and adults with disabilities in all parts of the world, by supporting the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD); and - " Ensure access to service animals including emotional support animals to promote full participation in the community for all individuals with disabilities.
+- " Protect, enhance, and ensure adequate funding for federal protection and advocacy programs for people with disabilities; - " Preserve and enhance legislation and social programs that protect the rights of children and youth with disabilities, particularly those who are served by foster care systems; - " Prohibit the use of aversive interventions including chemical and mechanical restraints.
+Prohibit the use of seclusion, prone restraint and other restraints that restrict breathing and are life-threatening, and any physical restraint where a person does not pose an immediate danger to themselves or others.
+Support sanctions for improper use of restraint or any use of seclusion; - " Provide protection and oversight for cases of abuse and neglect as well as provide training to prevent abuse and neglect; - " Ensure that legislation, regulations, and policies addressing issues such as physician-assisted suicide, stem cell research, end-of-life care, organ transplants, and research on human subjects includes protections against abuse and discrimination on the basis of disability; - " Promote and protect equal rights of children and adults with disabilities in all parts of the world, by supporting the ratification of the UN Convention on the Rights of Persons with Disabilities (CRPD); and - " Ensure access to service animals including emotional support animals to promote full participation in the community for all individuals with disabilities.